Syltas/pretix-wepay-plugin/README.rst

 This is a plugin for `pretix`_.

-Offer a WePay payment integration.
+Its purpose is to integrate a WePay payment method into the existing pretix environment.

 Development setup
 -----------------